 The White Eagle Saloon

-Legends abound about who these ethereal inhabitants might be.
+Nestled in Portland’s North, this saloon was established in 1905 and has seen its share of raucous nights, however, it’s the whispers of its ghostly patrons that make it even more famous.
+Visitors have ocassionally reported spectral sightings (although them being drunk shouldn’t be excluded) and there are even legends abound about who these ethereal inhabitants might be.
 There’s Sam, the alleged former bouncer who doesn’t quite know how to quit the gig—even in the afterlife.
-And rumors have it that Rose, a lady of the night, occasionally makes an appearance, perhaps searching for a long-lost love or maybe just looking for the next dance.
+And rumors have it that Rose, a lady of the night, occasionally makes an appearance, perhaps looking for a partner for the next dance.

 Enjoying this article?
 Then you may also like the following lists;